 So why on earth do vets recommend these products?

-Here’s a reason -> VETS HAVE SEEN THESE PRODUCTS WORK!
+In my experience and communications with many veterinarians, the most common reason may surprise you -> VETS HAVE SEEN THESE PRODUCTS WORK!

 Most kibble is absolute rubbish.
 Junk food.
 A convenience product designed for profit.